New results on vacuum fluctuations: Accelerated detector versus inertial detector in a quantum field: TWO-POINT FUNCTIONS OF THE INTERNAL DEGREES OF FREEDOM FOR A MOVING DETECTOR

-In figure~\ref{A_m}, we change the proper acceleration $a$ and keep other parameters the same.
-We can see that for $a=0.1$ and $a=0.001$, the curves for black line have the same shape but the values are slightly different.
-The value of the two-point function $\langle QQ\rangle_{v}$ for $a=0.1$ curve is just higher than the $a=0.001$ curve for a very small number $0.00001$.
-If we think that an uniformly accelerated detector would experience a different thermal radiance--a different temperature in the background(Unruh effect) , this different background would produce a different vacuum fluctuations for $\langle QQ\rangle_{v}$ , thus we can see that the difference of the effect from proper acceleration $a=0.1$ and $a=0.001$ UAD although is small but is indeed in there.\\
+In fig.~\ref{A_m}, we change the proper acceleration $a$ and keep the other parameters the same.
+We can see that for $a=0.1$ and $a=0.001$, the black curves have the same shape, but the values are slightly different.
+The value of the two-point function $\langle QQ\rangle_{v}$ for the $a=0.1$ curve is just higher than the $a=0.001$ curve for only a very small number, $0.00001$.
+If we think that a uniformly accelerated detector would experience a different thermal radiance-a different temperature in the background(the Unruh effect)-this different background would produce different vacuum fluctuations for $\langle QQ\rangle_{v}$.
+Thus, we can see that although the difference of the effect from proper acceleration from $a=0.1$ to $a=0.001$ UAD is small, it is indeed present.\\